-It’s not an intervention or set of specific actions.
-Trauma-informed practices (sometimes referred to as trauma-informed care) are a model for understanding and compassionately serving people who live with, or are affected by, the consequences of toxic stress or trauma.
-First, by acknowledging the role that trauma has played in their health, behaviors, and relationships.
-Secondly, by providing services and support in ways that do not blame or re-traumatize a person in need.
+Trauma-informed practices are ways to understand and show care to people who live with, or are affected by, toxic stress and trauma.
+First, comes realizing the role that trauma has played in their health, behaviors, and relationships.
+Second, is by providing services and support in ways that uplift and do not blame the person in need.

-Trauma-informed practices are rooted in empathy.
-They are a model to reduce the stigma that often surrounds mental and behavioral health disorders like depression, harmful substance use, chronic disease, and other effects of trauma.
+Trauma-informed practices are rooted in being able to understand or share the feelings of others This is known as empathy.
+They are a model to reduce the stigma that often surrounds mental and behavioral health disorders like depression, substance use, chronic disease, and other effects of trauma.
 It is important to think about how we are approaching and supporting individuals who have experienced trauma.
-Rather than the typical medical approach of asking “what is wrong with you,” a trauma-informed approach would instead ask “what has happened to you?”
-This shift moves us away from the medical model to a more strengths-based perspective that highlights how common it is for trauma to be present in certain behavior and symptoms.
-It is a more holistic approach to caring for someone who is struggling.
+Instead of asking “what is wrong with you”, a trauma-informed approach would ask “what has happened to you?
+This allows for a strength-based point of view that also highlights how common it is for trauma to be present in certain behaviors and symptoms.
+Caring for someone in this way can show them as a whole person.

-Striving for dignity and equality in our relationships by sharing power and decision-making so that everyone has a role to play.
+Strive for dignity and equality in relationships by sharing power and decision-making so that everyone has a role to play.

 Trustworthiness and transparency

-Striving to build and maintain trust by being transparent in our actions and choices.
+Build and maintain trust by being clear in actions and choices.

 Empowerment and choice

-Striving to move past biases, recognize historical trauma and the healing power of cultural connections, and incorporate practices that are responsive to racial, ethnic, and cultural needs.
+Strive to recognize historical trauma and the healing power of cultural connections that include racial, ethnic, and cultural needs being met.

-The four “R’s” represent four step-by-step assumptions for implementing a trauma-informed approach.
+The four “R’s” provide steps for implementing a trauma-informed approach

 Realizing the prevalence of trauma